yhl125/ETHFALCON/README.md

 ## SPECIFICATION
 The repository implements several tweaked version of FALCON, optimized for different constraints.
+In the rest of this note, the following versions will be distinguished:

 <table>
   <tr>
     <th>Algorithm</th>
-    <th>Source</th>
+    <th>Specification</th>
     <th>Description</th>
     <th>Implementation Status </th>
   </tr>